awsugblr/awsugblr/src/pages/blog/2019-01-10-hackathon-for-good.md

 ## Presentation

-The main session of the day was to show case their creativity & implementation coupled with their deep sense for social cause to address most impactful issues.
-And thats the tough moment for the judges to identify & isolate the most influential \`problem statement and solution\` .
+The main session of the day was to show case their creativity & implementation coupled with their deep sense for social cause to address the most impactful issues. \
+And that was the tough moment for the judges to identify & isolate the most influential \`problem statement and solution\`.

 ![null](/img/img_20190105_160501.jpg)